wp-plugins/wp-google-plus-one-button/README.txt

 == Description ==

-A Simple Google Plus Like and Share plugin for your posts/home/pages/archive.
+A Simple Google Plus Like and Share plugin for your posts/home/pages/archive/excerpt.
 You can like and share your content on google plus.
-This plugin let you add google plus like and share link above or below the content with different styles of sharing buttons.
+This plugin let you add google plus like and share link above or below or both the content with different styles of sharing buttons.
 You can also view your sharing details on your own native language.

 You can also customize setting for following features:

-* You can hide/show google plus like and share button on posts/archive/pages/home.
+* You can hide/show google plus like and share button on posts/archive/pages/home/excerpt.
-* You can show google plus like and share button at the top and/or bottom of content of your posts/home/pages/archive.
+* You can show google plus like and share button at the top and/or bottom and/or both top and bottom of content of your posts/home/pages/archive/excerpt.
 * You can customize the size of the google plus like and share button.
 * You can set different languages to the get the sharing details in your own native language.
 * You can customize Width.
 * You can set the data annotation style of the google plus like and share button.
+* You can set the Asynchrounus style of the google plus like and share button.

 = Rate Us / Feedback =